dkubek/approximate-graph-symmetries/thesis/md/02_Preliminaries/02_Approximate_Symmetry_Problem.md

 - introduce the problem of graph symmetries (Why?
 Oh woe why?)

 - quick overview (setup, playground, reiteration)
-- goal is to look for approximate symmetries in networks that do not necessarily have one in a _strinct_ sense
+- goal is to look for approximate symmetries in networks that do not necessarily have one in a _strict_ sense

 - introduce the measure proposed by approximate symmetries proposed by Liu
   - what does it represent?